heatweb/heat-network/README.md

   +/+/+/stat/state = on, off, ok, standby, warning, or alarm<br>
   +/+/+/system/name = The name of the device<br>
   +/+/+/system/deviceType = device classes, e.g. "pump", "heatwebNode" or "airSource heatPump"
-* The networkId can contain dashes to create a network hirearchy, as would normally be described by further topic levels. <br>
-  E.g. myNetwork-block1/riser1node/riser1node/system/deviceType
-* The publisherId is normally the device itself, the communications node the device is connected to, or is part of, but may be a different device publishing relevant data or commands to the device.

 ## Examples